-elite, elitist Once a neutral word meaning a chosen group or the pick of the bunch, elite is now almost always used pejoratively.
+- elite, elitist Once a neutral word meaning a chosen group or the pick of the bunch, elite is now almost always used pejoratively.
 Elitist and elitism are even more reprehensible.
-No matter that the words have their roots in the French verb élire, to elect, and the Latin eligere, to pick out, if you believe in government by a chosen group, or are a member of such a group, you are a reprobate.
+No matter that the words have their roots in the French verb élire, to elect, and the Latin eligere, to pick out; if you believe in government by a chosen group, or are a member of such a group, you are a reprobate.
 Only elite forces seem to escape censure.
 Though scornful of elites in education and politics, most people, when taken hostage, are happy to be rescued by elite troops.
-Use these words with care.

-enclave, exclave An enclave is a piece of territory or territorial water entirely surrounded by foreign territory (Andorra, Ceuta, Kaliningrad, Melilla, Nagorno-Karabakh, Nakhichevan, San Marino).
-An exclave is the same thing, viewed differently, if, and only if, it belongs to another country.
-Alaska is is part of the United States, but is separated from it by Canada, with which it shares a boundary.
-It is also accessible by sea, since its other boundaries are the Arctic and Pacific Oceans and the Bering Sea.

-enormity means a crime, sin or monstrous wickedness.
+Use these words with care. - enclave, exclave An enclave is a piece of territory or territorial water entirely surrounded by foreign territory (Andorra, Ceuta, Kaliningrad, Melilla, Nagorno-Karabakh, Nakhichevan, San Marino).
+An exclave is the same thing, viewed differently, if, and only if, it belongs to another country. - endemic, epidemic Endemic means prevalent or generally found in a place or population.
+Epidemic means prevalent among a population at a particular time. - enormity means a crime, sin or monstrous wickedness.
 It does not mean immensity.